• Portrait of a woman with long dark hair, smiling, wearing a black turtleneck against a plain white background.

 • A woman with glasses and long dark hair smiling, standing in front of a fountain with water jets, outdoors during the daytime.

-MHC INTERN - ACCEPTING NEW CLIENTS
+CLINICALLY SUPERVISED INTERN - ACCEPTING NEW CLIENTS

 Amanda Migdal is a Mental Health Counseling graduate student at SUNY Old Westbury and a counseling intern at Amityville Psychotherapy.
 Drawing on over five years of experience as an Early Intervention Service Coordinator, she is passionate about supporting individuals and families as they navigate anxiety, stress, relationship challenges, and life transitions.